 - Them โ appears as a grey bubble on the left

 Add as many bubbles as you need.
 Real conversations come in short bursts โ two or three quick messages in a row from the same person โ rather than one long paragraph, so break your text up to keep it believable.
+If your character has a lot to say, split it across three or four shorter bubbles instead of one giant block.
+That's how people actually text on an iPhone: a thought, then another thought, then a follow-up.

 Step 3: Set the scene